10 best email subject line formulas to boost your open rates

 Which is where A/B testing comes into play.
 A/B testing is, at its most basic, pitting two elements against each other with different segments of your email list.
 In this case, it’s the subject line, but you can A/B test any piece of an email, including send times, content, and sending address.

-And these seemingly simple tests can have big impacts on your email performance.
+And these seemingly simple tests can have big impacts on your email marketing performance.

 For instance, AWeber conducted an A/B test to find out whether clear or creative subject lines perform better.
 After they carried out a series of tests, they found clear subject lines led to better results across the board and an average response rate increase of 541%.